How did you get started in the industry? I did work experience when I was 15 at my local nursery...

 Garden designer and TV presenter Chris Beardshaw explains why he loves working in the horticultural industry and how he got into the profession. read on

 How did you get started in the industry?
-I studied for my BTEC first diploma in horticulture at Moulton College,...
+Before Hambrooks I was at a local garden centre - Keydell Nurseries...

 Horticulture Career News